Hi ! I'm Russ Crow. Gardener, and bean collector. These pages are a little about my bean

 In January of 1978 I joined John Withee's bean growers network "Wanigan Associates" from Lynnfield, MA, and in the autumn of 1978 became a member of "Seed Savers Exchange" (SSE) and a listed member in 1979.
 I remained a member of SSE until 1989.
 After that I stopped growing my collection because of an issue with my gardening ground being shaded out by large trees and did not know where to take my bean growing project next.
 However I rejoined SSE in 2011 and have solved my issue of finding ground on which to grow beans.

 The SSE formed in 1975 by Kent Whealy, and his wife Diane Ott Whealy from a personal experience they had of acquiring several vegetable varieties from a dying relative.
 Had the Whealys not continued growing and renewing the acquired vegetable cultivars.
 Then those varieties may also have passed away.
 Along with them the germplasm, the genes, and chromosomes, the genetic code that was contained in those varieties.
 The Whealys then set about preserving the varieties of our vegetable gardening heritage by forming the SSE.
 A seed growing, and exhange network which is not only about preserving the genetic material, and diversity those crops contain.
-It is also the preservation of the uniqueness those varieties represent with the wonderful histories that may have been passed along with them.
-Truely a treasure bequeathed to us today from the past.
+It is also the preservation of the uniqueness those varieties represent along with any of their known histories.
+Plus the honoring of the individuals in bygone eras who grew and maintained this wonderful resource.
+Truely treasures bequeathed to us today from the past.

 Originally based in Princeton, Missouri.
 Seed Savers Exchange relocated to a farm in Decorah, Iowa in 1986.
 Today SSE's current location named Heritage Farm covers 890 acres of woods, streams, prairie land, isolation gardens, as well as their offices, long term seed storage, and other seed processing facilities.